-Once the team has eliminated the last beer cup of the opposing team, they have not won, yet.
+Once the team eliminates the last of the opposing team’s cups, they have not won, yet.
 The defending team gets a shot at the redemption round, where they have the opportunity to eliminate the remaining cups with each player getting a turn.
 If they make it, the game is forced into overtime.
-If they don’t, they are forced to drink the contents of the remaining cups, as well.
+If not, then the losing team is forced to drink the contents of the rest of the cups, as well.

 2) Island Beer Pong

-The Island Beer Pong rule is when you have a single cup alone, while all other cups are touching each other.
-If you call the cup and make the shot, then all of your remaining cups are removed.
-However, if you miss it, then your partner loses the next shot.
+The Island Beer Pong rule is when you have one cup alone while all other cups are touching each other.
+If you call the cup and make the shot, all your standing cups are removed.
+However, if you miss it, your partner loses the next shot.